 E-mail: email@example.com, Buehler

-Chappellet winery is one of those wonderful hidden wineries and a secret place that remains largely an undiscovered treasure in the Napa Valley.
-The location is off the beaten path on the eastern mountains of the Napa Valley and open by appointment only, so visitors tend not to flock to the Chappellet Winery.
-Chappellet is located near Hennessey Lake on Highway 128 about three miles east of the Silverado Trail.
+Chappellet Winery is one of those wonderfully hidden wineries and a secret place that remains an undiscovered treasure in the Napa Valley.
+The location is off the beaten path on the eastern mountains of the Napa Valley and opens by appointment only, so visitors tend not to flock to the Chappellet Winery.
+Chappellet is near Hennessey Lake on Highway 128, about three miles east of the Silverado Trail.
 The views are fantastic.
 Chappellet is best known for its Cabernet Sauvignon grown on the estate hillside vineyard known as Pritchard Hill.
 If you would like to visit Chappellet, call the winery or visit their Web site to reserve a scheduled tour spot.
-(Book a Tour/Tasting)

 E-mail: firstname.lastname@example.org, Chappellet

 Hendry Ranch is a family-owned small winery, a throwback to another era.
 Owner George Hendry and his nephew operate this small winery.
 The winery is open only by appointment, but George Hendry loves to have visitors come and taste his delicious wines.
 The vineyards in small plots, each a microclimate.
 Each parcel grows whatever grape George concludes will do best in this area of his vineyards.
 The results are delicious wines.
 To get to the Hendry winery, take the Redwood Road exit off Highway 29.
 On Redwood Road, go to the left when the road splits (about one mile).
 Continue another 1.5 miles.
 Watch on the right for the tiny Hendry sign at 3104 Redwood Road.
 You will need to call several days before your trip to make an appointment to visit this beautiful winery.